-You will summarize information from the assessment in a facility assessment report, complete with calculations of cost, savings and payback for different strategies.
+You will summarize information from the assessment in a facility assessment report, complete with calculations of cost, savings, and payback for different strategies.
 This report is used to help make preliminary decisions about resource efficiency investments.
 Additional analysis will likely be needed when capital funds are used to implement a project.

-Collect and Review Information
+Collect and review information

-- RCM Facility Assessment Form (.xls file) - Use this form to prepare for and guide your site visit.
+- RCM Facility Assessment Form - Use this form to prepare for and guide your site visit.
 Complete the facility and occupancy descriptions before your visit using resource billing information and facility architectural plans.
 This form also contains a list of conservation opportunities; make sure you are familiar with them before conducting the walk-through.
 The descriptions are generic, so you may need to modify them to more closely match your situation.

 Review any previous energy studies or condition surveys, which may include resource conservation analyses that have not been incorporated into action plans.
-To locate these studies, check with the facilities director, maintenance manager, your state energy office and the local utility.
+To locate these studies, check with the facilities director, maintenance manager, your state energy office, and the local utility.

 Keep in mind that RCM activities are added duties for facility operators and staff.
-Be sure to let them know their input is valuable and their efforts are appreciated.
+Be sure to let them know that their input is valuable and their efforts are appreciated.

-Obtain a Copy of an Uncluttered Floor Plan
+Obtain a copy of an uncluttered floor plan

 A fire escape plan on 8.5 x 11-inch or 11 x 17-inch paper works well.
 You may have to draw a simple floor plan from the architectural plans.
 Use this to document: